All Episodes

 No.

-Now the craft foods is going to launch a new Oreo.
+Now, Kraft Foods is going to launch a new Oreo.

-Whoa, you ought to see.
+Whoa, you ought to see that got Snerdley's attention.

-It's a triple double Oreo.
+It's a triple-double Oreo.

 Do you like Oreos?

-So you got so you've got you've got three the stuff the the thing is there's Oreo on it, the the wafer, and then you got the white cream, then you got another chocolate wafer, then you got the chocolate cream, and then you got the bottom wafer.
+So you've got three, the stuff, the thing that says Oreo on it, the wafer, and then you've got the white cream, then you got another chocolate wafer, then you got the chocolate cream, and then you got the bottom wafer.

 The triple double Oreo.